Optometrist Visa Sponsorship Jobs in New York

 Which companies sponsor visas for optometrists in New York?

 The most active sponsors for optometrist roles in New York include large retail optical chains like Walmart Vision Centers, Visionworks, and America's Best, alongside hospital-affiliated eye care departments such as those within NewYork-Presbyterian and Mount Sinai Health System.
-Multi-location private optometry groups in the New York City metro area also regularly file H-1B petitions, particularly for practices with ongoing recruitment needs.
+Multi-location private optometry groups in the New York City metro area also regularly file H-1B visa petitions, particularly for practices with ongoing recruitment needs.

 Which visa types are most common for optometrist roles in New York?

 The H-1B is the most common visa for optometrists in New York, as the Doctor of Optometry (OD) degree clearly satisfies the specialty occupation requirement.
 Some optometrists enter through the TN visa if they hold Canadian or Mexican citizenship.
-Internationally trained optometrists who complete residencies at New York institutions may also encounter J-1 waiver pathways, though these vary by program and employer.
+Internationally trained optometrists who complete residencies at New York institutions may also encounter J-1 visa waiver pathways, though these vary by program and employer.

 Which cities in New York have the most optometrist sponsorship jobs?